 - Tel: +81 (0)75 211 1215

-Enjoy superb views of Mount Hiei from this temple originally constructed in the 14th century and moved to this location after World War Two.
-In honour of the Buddha’s enlightenment the temple holds a copy of the Bohd Gaya stupa within serene gardens of conscientiously raked sand and gravel.
+Enjoy superb views of Mount Hiei from this temple originally constructed in the 14th century and moved to this location after World War II.
+In honour of the Buddha’s enlightenment, Myomanji Temple has a scale replica of the Bodh Gaya stupa in India within serene gardens of conscientiously raked sand and gravel.

 - Tel: +81 (0)75 791 7171

 Built in 859 and recognized as one of Japan’s 22 elite shrines in 1081, this protector of Kyoto was founded by the powerful Fujiwara family.
 Here, during the 15th century, scholar and priest Kanetomo Yoshida launched the arm of the Shinto religion known as Yoshida Shinto.
 The shrine remains an important Shinto site today.
-Annually on the 3rd of January the shrine hosts the setsubun (Chinese New Year) bonfire and celebrations.
+Annually, on 3rd January, the shrine hosts the setsubun (Chinese New Year) bonfire and celebrations.
 Encircled by lush forest the shrine sits peacefully within an air of tranquility.